Budd Boetticher: Columbia Pictures

 Boetticher received an offer to work at Columbia Pictures as an assistant director on The More the Merrier (1943).
-The studio liked his work and he stayed to assist on Submarine Raider (1942), The Desperadoes (1943), Destroyer (1943), U-Boat Prisoner (1944), and Cover Girl (1944), promoted to first assistant director.
+The studio liked his work, and he stayed to assist on Submarine Raider (1942), The Desperadoes (1943), Destroyer (1943), U-Boat Prisoner (1944), and Cover Girl (1944), promoted to first assistant director.
 Some of these were Columbia's most prestigious films and Boetticher was offered the chance to join the studio's directing program.

 Boetticher's first credited film as director was a Boston Blackie film One Mysterious Night (1944).
 It was followed by other "B" movies: The Missing Juror (1944), Youth on Trial (1945), A Guy, a Gal and a Pal (1945), and Escape in the Fog (1945).

 "They were terrible pictures", he remarked in 1979.
 "We had eight or ten days to make a picture.
 We had all these people who later became stars, or didn't, like George Macready and Nina Foch, and you never had anybody any good.
 I don't mean that they weren't good but they weren't then, and neither were we."

 Military service

-Boetticher was commissioned as an Ensign in the U.S. Naval Photographic Science Laboratory.
-He made documentaries and service films including The Fleet That Came to Stay (1945) and Well Done.
+Boetticher was commissioned as an ensign in the U.S. Naval Photographic Science Laboratory.
+He made documentaries and service films, including The Fleet That Came to Stay (1945) and Well Done.

 Eagle Lion and Monogram

 Boetticher left Columbia.
 He directed some films for Eagle Lion, Assigned to Danger (1948) and Behind Locked Doors (1949).

 At Monogram Pictures he directed Roddy McDowall in Black Midnight (1949) and Killer Shark (1950).
-In between he made The Wolf Hunters (1949).
+In between, he made The Wolf Hunters (1949).

 He began directing for television with Magnavox Theatre – a production of The Three Musketeers that was released theatrically in some markets as The Blade of the Musketeers.

 Bullfighter and the Lady

 Boetticher got his first big break when he was asked to direct Bullfighter and the Lady for John Wayne's production company, Batjac, based loosely on Boetticher's own adventures studying to be a matador in Mexico.
 It was the first film he signed as Budd Boetticher, rather than his given name, and it earned him an Oscar nomination for Best Original Story.
-But the film was edited drastically without his consent, and his career again seemed on hold.
+The film was edited drastically without his consent, though, and his career again seemed on hold.
 (The film has since been restored by the UCLA Film Archive and the restored print is sometimes referred to by its working title, Torero.)